01 of 09

-If your steak needs more cooking time, leave it where it is and continue grilling on medium heat until done.Continue to 9 of 9 below.
+If your steak needs more cook time, leave it where it is and continue grilling on medium heat until done.Continue to 9 of 9 below.

 09 of 09

 With your steak grilled, it's time to get it off the grill and onto a plate.
 The plate should be room temperature or warm, not cold.
 Resting meat is one of the most important steps when grilling.
-Let your steak rest for five minutes before serving.
-This will allow the meat to relax and the heat and juices to redistribute.
-This is a vital step to the perfect steak
+Let your steak rest for five minutes before serving, allowing the meat to relax and the heat and juices to redistribute.

-Once you've eaten the steak it is time to record your findings.
+Once you've eaten the steak, it's time to record your findings.
 Keep track of the thickness and cut of the steak, the grilling temperature on your grill, and the time spent cooking it.
 Then consider how it was done.
-If your steak was undercooked by the end and needed more time, then next time, increase the four cooking times.
+If your steak was undercooked by the end and needed more time, make a note to increase the four cooking times.
 If it was overdone, then decrease the four cooking times.
-Practice and observation are the keys to becoming a great steak griller.
+Practice and observation are the keys to becoming a steak grillmaster.